uludag/hspsdb-indexer/README.md

   by running `npm install` from project root folder

 ### Similar work?
-We can say we want to achieve what the [MultiQC](http://multiqc.info/) project has already achieved,
+* We can say we want to achieve what the [MultiQC](http://multiqc.info/) project has already achieved,
 "A modular tool to aggregate results from bioinformatics analyses across many samples into a single report", in a more dynamic way.
 We know we have a long way to go.
+* We can also say HSPs-db project has some similarity to the [SeQC](https://github.com/JohnLonginotto/SeQC) project whic is maintained by the developer of the 'pybam' library which we use for indexing BAM files

+### Notes
+* HSPs-db codebase is hosted both with github and bitbucket
+* Project has a simple [home page](https://bitbucket.org/hspsdb/hspsdb-indexer/wiki/Home)

 ## License

 Copyright (c)
- [King Abdullah University of Science and Technology](https://www.kaust.edu.sa/), Thuwal, SA
+ [King Abdullah University of Science and Technology](https://www.kaust.edu.sa/), Thuwal, Jeddah, SA